openvinotoolkit/openvino/src/bindings/js/node/README.md

 const { addon: ov } = require('openvino-node');
 ```

+## Package usage in Electron applications

+To use this package in development of Electron applications, make sure that
+in your system installed [Build Tools for Visual Studio](https://aka.ms/vs/17/release/vs_BuildTools.exe)

 ## Build From Sources

 For more details, refer to the [OpenVINO™ JavaScript API Developer Documentation](https://github.com/openvinotoolkit/openvino/blob/master/src/bindings/js/docs/README.md#openvino-node-package-developer-documentation)